aggrawal-ankur/gitbook/content/docs/build-process.md

 We had errors running the linker but GCC doesn't because it passes the appropriate arguments and flags internally, intelligently, so that it can work without any issues.

 There are other toolchains as well, but this was GCC for you.

+## Conclusion

+Every stage of this pipeline transforms representation: from source → preprocessed source → assembly → object → executable.

+The next logical step is exploring how these executables are actually loaded and executed by the operating system — but that’s a story for another day.